Online Engineering Programs Home

 Helpful Resources for Power Systems Engineers

-Power systems engineering is not only an extremely collaborative discipline, it’s also a dynamic and evolving field.
-To catch up on where the conversation around power systems engineering is at today, check out some of the resources below.
+Power systems engineering is not only an extremely collaborative discipline but also a dynamic and evolving field.
+To keep up with the conversation about power systems engineering today, check out the resources below.

 • Journal of Electrical and Power Systems Engineering